glouppe/info8002-large-scale-data-systems/lecture4.md

 - To $\text{write}(v)$:
     - Update leader's value to $v$.

-.exercice[What is the issue with this algorithm?]
+.exercise[What is the issue with this algorithm?]

 ???